grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 	};

 For doing something very basic, it's already hard to follow.
-Also, what if **/Documents** doesn't exist?
-What if **HelloWorld.txt** doesn't exist within it?
-We would need separate error handlers for each operation which in turn would then create the proper filesystem entries and then have to recall our original task.
-To create bug-free code, it helps to have organized clean code and, with the way this system is built, it becomes hard to do so for more complicated tasks.
+Also, what if "**/Documents**" doesn't exist?
+What if "**HelloWorld.txt**" doesn't exist within it?
+We would need separate error handlers for each operation which, in turn, would create the proper filesystem entries and then we would have to recall our original task.
+To create bug-free code, it helps to have organized code and, with the way this system is built, it becomes hard to do so for more complicated tasks.

 To Free you of this burden, I have written the `blackberry.grahamzibar.io.FileManager` class.
 It essentially provides a way to queue filesystem operations one after the other and handle for you the creation of non-existent directories or files you've requested.
-It gives you the freedom of listening to one generic error event or error events specific to certain operations (such as move, copy, etc) by inheriting the `blackberry.grahamzibar.events.EventDispatcher` class.
-It also allows you to create *tasks* to which you can simply listen for when they start and end when they are, eventually, performed.
-The secret is functions are not called as you necessarily call them, but are queued until the filesystem is ready to call them by wrapping the `blackberry.grahamzibar.utils.FunctionQueue` class.
+It gives you the freedom of listening to one generic error event or events specific to certain operations (such as move, copy, etc) by inheriting the `blackberry.grahamzibar.events.EventDispatcher` class.
+It also allows you to create *tasks* to which you can simply listen for when they start and end when they are, eventually, completed.
+The secret is these operations are not performed necessarily when you call them, but are queued until the filesystem is ready to call them by wrapping the `blackberry.grahamzibar.utils.FunctionQueue` class.
 Here's an example:

 ~~~

 (function App(FileManager) {

 	var filesystem = new FileManager(window.TEMPORARY);
 	filesystem.load();
 	filesystem.changeDir('/Shared/Documents/MyApp');
 	filesystem.addEventListener(FunctionQueue.TASK_START, someListener);